luau-lang/luau/rfcs/syntax-string-interpolation.md

 print(`{set1} ∪ {set2} = {Set.union(set1, set2)}`)
 --> {0, 1, 3} ∪ {0, 5, 4} = {0, 1, 3, 4, 5}

-print(`Some example escaping the braces %{like so}`) print(`% that doesn't escape anything is part of the string...`) print(`%% will escape the second %...`)
+-- For illustrative purposes.
+These are illegal specifically because they don't interpolate anything. print(`Some example escaping the braces %{like so}`) print(`% that doesn't escape anything is part of the string...`) print(`%% will escape the second %...`)